Crucial Factor of Intent in Sex Crime Cases

 - evaluating the circumstances, what you did, and

 - your criminal record.

-In other words, if the circumstances are such that it appears that you intentionally touched the person and you're just claiming that it was an accident or a mistake, obviously, the prosecutors are going to file the case.
+In other words, if the circumstances are such that it appears that you intentionally touched the person and you're just claiming that it was an accident or a mistake.
+The prosecutors are going to file the case.

-They will argue that your defense doesn't hold water and doesn't make sense under the circumstances.
-But, if on the other hand, you have:
+They will argue that your defense doesn't hold water and makes sense under the circumstances.
+But, if, on the other hand, you have:

 - no criminal record,

 - there's no reason for you to touch the person,